y1z/Directx_Framework_Project/README.md

  - DEVLIBS : `C:\c++libs\`
     - aka it in the same place where i keep my libs
 ## submodule
 - This project contains 2 submodules
 		- DxShaders : https://github.com/y1z/DxShaders
 		- GlShaders : https://github.com/y1z/GlShaders
-## clone process
-just clone the project then run the `updateSubmodule.bat` located in scripts
+## downloading this project from a zip file
+download the project then go to the folder called *`scripts`* and run the script called **`updateSubmodule-download.bat`** this will download the submodules this project needs to function.
+## cloning this project
+run `git clone https://github.com/y1z/Directx_Framework_Project.git ` then go to the folder called 'scripts' and run the script called **`updateSubmodule-clone.bat`** this will update the submodules the project has.